laur89/awesome-stars/README.md

 ## Shell

+- [arfoll/unrarall](https://github.com/arfoll/unrarall) - bash script to unrar everything and cleanup in a given directory
 - [haugene/docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn) - Docker container running Transmission torrent client with WebUI over an OpenVPN tunnel
 - [graysky2/pulseaudio-ctl](https://github.com/graysky2/pulseaudio-ctl) - Control pulseaudio volume from the shell or mapped to keyboard shortcuts.
 No need for alsa-utils.
 - [alonswartz/trackpoint](https://github.com/alonswartz/trackpoint) - How to integrate a trackpoint in a mechanical keyboard